oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

 And, below are the ingestion methods that would be implemented
 * fluentd - an open source data collector
-* management-agent - Pending with Agent Team
+* management-agent - Oracle provided data collector and Prometheus scraper
 ### Objectives

 In this lab, you will:
 * Set up fluentd to collect OKE System logs and Object logs
+* Set up Management Agent Pod that is monitoring the metrics of the Kubernetes Cluster and reporting them to OCI Monitoring

 ### Prerequisites